vexxhost/atmosphere/roles/image_manifest/README.md

 internet.
 You can override this variable to use your own local registry or to override a specific image.

+With `atmosphere_images_overide` you can override specific images, image_manifest will then copy to the local registry and merge this into `atmosphere_images`.

 Atmosphere can help you to generate this list of images (named "image manifest") as well as mirror them to your own registry.